Truist lifts American Well Corporation [AMWL] price estimate. Who else is bullish?

 Truist have made an estimate for American Well Corporation shares, keeping their opinion on the stock as Hold, with their previous recommendation back on September 07, 2022.
 While these analysts kept the previous recommendation, Guggenheim raised their target price to Buy.
 The new note on the price target was released on April 14, 2022, representing the official price target for American Well Corporation stock.
 Previously, the target price had yet another raise to $5, while Credit Suisse analysts kept a Neutral rating on AMWL stock.

-American Well Corporation [AMWL] gain into the green zone at the end of the last week, gaining into a positive trend and gaining by 1.90.
-With this latest performance, AMWL shares dropped by -13.67% in over the last four-week period, additionally sinking by -34.29% over the last 6 months – not to mention a drop of -48.89% in the past year of trading.
+American Well Corporation [AMWL] fell into the red zone at the end of the last week, falling into a negative trend and dropping by -10.22.
+With this latest performance, AMWL shares dropped by -15.94% in over the last four-week period, additionally sinking by -32.87% over the last 6 months – not to mention a drop of -49.30% in the past year of trading.

 Operating Margin for any stock indicates how profitable investing would be, and American Well Corporation [AMWL] shares currently have an operating margin of -71.47 and a Gross Margin at +34.90.
 American Well Corporation’s Net Margin is presently recorded at -69.76.